Anglo-Saxon charters: Wills

 Anglo-Saxon wills were intended to make gifts of property (including land) after the writer's death, but they were not wills in the modern sense.

 Wills are rarer than writs.
 The first dedicated study, Anglo-Saxon Wills by Dorothy Whitelock was able to identify 39 documents.
 The number grew to 55 with publication of another 16 among the Anglo-Saxon Charters by Agnes Jane Robertson in 1939.
 Since 1939, contributions to the list were few and far between; in her 2011 Wills and Will-making in Anglo-Saxon England Linda Tollerton published the most up-to-date corpus, with 68 examples in total.
 The surviving documents are very unevenly distributed both in time and space: from the 9th century, for example, only 9 wills are known, and 6 of them are in Canterbury.
 Not a single will from any period is known from further North than Burton upon Trent in Staffordshire.
 Furthermore, only 22 wills can be found in manuscripts written before 1066; originals are even rarer, as some, like those of Alfred the Great or Wulfric Spot, are known to be pre-Conquest copies, while still other may in fact be mere extracts or ancient forgeries.

 Only two wills of kings have been preserved, those of Alfred and Eadred, both in later copies.
 Anglo-Saxon women whose wills survive include Wynflæd (mother of Ælfgifu of Shaftesbury and grandmother of Kings Eadwig and Edgar), King Edmund I's second wife Æthelflæd and her sister Ælfflæd.

 Boundary descriptions

 A typical royal diploma had a clause describing the boundaries of the territory that is the subject of the charter.
 There are also boundary descriptions in a number of leases and two wills.
 In the earliest examples, these boundary descriptions are short, in Latin and with few boundary points.
 In time, the descriptions became longer, more detailed and written in Old English.
 By the end of the 9th century, all boundary clauses were written in Old English.
 Many charters, particularly those that have survived in later copies, do not have boundary clauses.
 In some instances, space has been left for a boundary clause that was never copied.
 A few boundary descriptions survive that do not appear to be related to any surviving charter.

 The content of these boundary descriptions varied, but in many instances these descriptions revealed the Anglo-Saxons' ideas about their landscape.

+Goodier (1984) demonstrated that it is unlikely that pre-existing land-units dictated the boundaries on Anglo-Saxon estates.
+The boundaries seem to have become increasingly stable during the early Anglo-Saxon period, and this explains why there are more 7th than 6th century burials on or close to them, which is not true of the 5th century.
+Goodier also made a geographic study of the estates of all charters in Sawyer's Annotated List.